HeloiseS/hoki_tutorials/README.rst

 Installing hoki
 ^^^^^^^^^^^^^^^^

-You can pip install hoki, note it has note yet been tested for python 3.4 and down.
+You can pip install hoki, note it has not been tested for python 3.4

 .. code-block:: none